sveltejs/svelte/site/content/blog/2021-03-01-whats-new-in-svelte-march-2021.md

 ## New from `sveltejs/language-tools`

 - For language server clients that don't support `didChangeWatchedFiles`, a fallback file watcher will be used instead
-- Svelte for VS Code version 104.4.0 introduced new highlighting rules for store accessors and element directives (like `bind:` and `class:`)
+- New highlighting rules for store accessors and element directives (like `bind:` and `class:`)
-- HTML tags can now be renamed
+- HTML tags can now be renamed together
 - Mustache tags parsing is now more robust and will provide better intellisense in more situations

 Haven't tried the language-tools yet?
 Check out [Svelte Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) or find a plugin for your favorite IDE!